potnuruteja115/customer-churn-uplift-modeling/README.md

 **Customer Churn Uplift Modeling** is an end-to-end machine learning project focused on estimating the **incremental impact of a treatment or intervention**.

-Traditional machine learning predicts which customers are likely to convert or churn.
+Traditional machine learning predicts which observations are likely to convert.

 Uplift modeling goes one step further: